Camberwell railway station (England): History

-In October 1908, following its 1899 change of management to the merged South Eastern and Chatham Railway, its name reverted to Camberwell.
+The LCDR was part of the jointly managed South Eastern and Chatham Railway from 1899.
+In October 1908 the station name reverted to Camberwell.
 As with many other London stations during World War I, wartime restraints forced it to close to passenger traffic on 3 April 1916.
 Before the outbreak of war, the station had suffered dwindling passenger usage following the introduction of electric tram services in the area.
 It remained in use for goods traffic until 18 April 1964.

 Modern use

 Today, the original station building located on the west side of Camberwell Station Road is in converted use as a mechanic's garage.
 At track level, nothing of the two side platforms remain but small fragments of the degraded island platform are still visible.
 The goods yard is now occupied by a residential development.

 Camberwell station was mentioned in the 1956 film Private's Progress as a good place to get off a train and avoid paying a fare.
 It was made to sound like a working station, despite the fact that it had closed nearly 40 years before the film was set.